violethaze74/eclipse/README.md

   1. Click `Apply` to apply the changes to the run config

-  1. Click to `Run` button
+  1. From the `Run` menu select `Run History > gcloud-eclipse-tools`

-  1. A new instance of Eclipse should be launched with the plugin installed.
+  1. A new instance of Eclipse launches with the plugin installed.

 # Updating Target Platforms